Ski freeride

 Charme traditionnel

-Joyau cachéStraddling both sides of the legendary Col du Tourmalet - one of cycling's most famous mountain passes - La Mongie - Grand Tourmalet is the largest linked ski area in the French Pyrenees.
-La Mongie sits at 1,800m in a natural powder bowl beneath the iconic Pic du Midi de Bigorre, while the traditional spa village of Barèges occupies the opposite valley at 1,250m.
-Together, they create a resort with two distinct personalities: La Mongie is purpose-built, compact and ski-in/ski-out, with a modern feel and easy access to everything; Barèges is quieter, more authentic, and wrapped in forest.
-The combination means you can spend a full week here and never ski the same route twice.
+Joyau cachéLa Mongie - Grand Tourmalet straddles both sides of the legendary Col du Tourmalet (one of cycling's most famous mountain passes), and forms the largest linked ski area in the French Pyrenees.
+La Mongie sits at 1,800m in a natural powder bowl beneath the Pic du Midi de Bigorre, purpose-built, compact and ski-in/ski-out.
+On the opposite side of the col, the traditional spa village of Barèges occupies a forested valley at 1,250m.
+Two villages, two characters, one ski area: and the charm is that you never ski the same landscape twice.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.